neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 postprocessor, these postprocessors
 operate directly on NekRS's internal solution arrays to provide diagnostic information.
-Because the outlet pressure is set to zero, `pressure_in` corresponds to the pressure drop in the fluid.
+Because the outlet pressure is set to zero, `pressure_in` corresponds to the pressure drop in the pebble.

-As in [#part1], additional files are required to set up the NekRS simulation - `fluid.re2`, `fluid.par`, `fluid.udf`, and `fluid.oudf`.
-These files are largely the same as those used in the steady conduction model, so only the differences will be emphasized here.
-The `fluid.par` file is shown below.
-Here, `startFrom` provides a restart file (that we generated from [#part1]),
-`conduction.fld` and specifies that we only want to read temperature from the file (by appending `+T` to the file name).
-We increase the polynomial order as well.

-!listing /tutorials/fhr_reflector/cht/fluid.par

 Because NekRS is run as a sub-application to MOOSE, the `stopAt` and `numSteps` fields are actually ignored, so that the steady state tolerance in the MOOSE main application dictates when a simulation terminates.
 Because the purpose of this

-The `fluid.udf` file is shown below.
+The `pebble.udf` file is shown below.
 The `UDF_Setup` function is again used to apply initial conditions; because temperature is read from the restart file, only initial conditions on velocity and pressure are required. `nrs->U` is an array storing the three components of velocity (padded with length `nrs->fieldOffset`), while `nrs->P` is the array storing the pressure solution.

-!listing /tutorials/fhr_reflector/cht/fluid.udf language=cpp
+!listing /tutorials/fhr_reflector/cht/pebble.udf language=cpp

 This file also includes the `UDF_LoadKernels` function, which is used to propagate quantities to variables accessible through [!ac](OCCA) kernels.
 The `kernelInfo`